TriKro/rsb-content/part5-generative_product_research/analog-digital.md

 ## In Brief

 This techniques helps decouple the risks around physical delivery of a product from a digital component of the product.
 You can sell a physical version of the product or service, even if your final product will be digital.
 Selling the physical form first may be easier, riskier, or more complicated.
-As a technique this works best for software, information or data-based products which have historically had a physical component.
+As a technique this works best for software, information or data-based products that historically have had a physical component.
 Alternatively, it works well if you want the end product to be decoupled from a computer or smartphone.

 ## Helps Answer

  * What is the most usable way to gather or deliver an information based service/product (assuming the customer won't need or doesn't want desktop or mobile)?
- * How does this (analog) process work currently, so that we understand the details of what we're turning into a digial form?
+ * How does this (analog) process work currently, so that we understand the details of what we're turning into a digital form?
  * What are the biggest risks around the physical form of our product?

 ## Tags